whyvez/auth0-angular/README.md

 ## Calling an API

 Now that the user was authenticated on the client side, you want to make sure that every time an API is called, the user attributes are sent in a secure way.
 The `auth` service that you used before also provides a `token` which is a signed [JSON Web Token](http://tools.ietf.org/html/draft-jones-json-web-token).
-This token can be sent through an HTTP header and the backedn API can validaate it without any extra roundtrip (since the token has been signed by a trusted authority).
+This token can be sent through an HTTP header and the backedn API can validaate it without any extra roundtrip (since the token has been signed with a secret that is shared between the API and Auth0).

 1. Add to you application the `authInterceptor` dependency (it's included in the same auth0-angular.js file).